paramraghavan/sparksql-awsglue/partition/README.md

 order for the processing that needs to be performed - in this case the shuffle is reduced to minimum.

-# Determining the Number of Partitions on Read
+# Determining the Number of Dataset Partitions on Read

 When spark reads from th data source, as a general rule of thumb the number of partitions created depends on total number of core available(n - executor X m - cores per executor).
 Now lets see in details